shaheer-deI/Assignment-1/README.md

 ### Portfolio Assignment ###

 ### Question 1d
-# Used "https://formsubmit.co/your-email@example.com" as a way to send the form
+# Used "https://formsubmit.co/your-email@example.com" as a way for users to send forms in the "contacts.html" file

 ### Question 2a
 # The dimensions used for each viewport are...